 Jeff has been with Wasatch Academy as a Residential Life Parent for the past 11 years.
 He started out in the Sage Dormitory managing the Senior boys and is now in the Centennial Dormitory managing the Junior Boys.

 Jeff has years of experience and has held many titles & positions over his lifetime.
 He is a licensed Barber in the State of Utah, using these skills to be the resident barber at the school.
-He is also a Police Officer, School Resource Office and certified D.A.R.E Instructor.
-Jeff if currently enrolled at Snow College and is working on a degree in Forensic Psychology.
+He is also a Police Officer, School Resource Office, and certified D.A.R.E Instructor.
+Jeff is currently enrolled at Snow College and is working on a degree in Forensic Psychology.

 Jeff has three daughters, all who attended Wasatch Academy.